Wang Yan (Jin dynasty): Service under Sima Yue's regency

 The Prince of Donghai, Sima Yue, was the last of the so-called Eight Princes to take control of the government in 306.
 Yue appointed Wang Yan Minister of Works on 8 Feb 307 and later Minister Over the Masses on 8 January 308.
 Although Yue had won the civil war, he must now face the growing threat of Han-Zhao, a Xiongnu state that emerged in northern China during the war in 304.
 After his appointment, Wang Yan alerted Sima Yue that he should secure two places to run away to if the court were to fall.
-Wang Yan recommended he appoint his brother, Wang Cheng, as Inspector of Jingzhou and Wang Dun, as Inspector of Qingzhou.
+Wang Yan recommended he appoint his younger brother Wang Cheng as Inspector of Jingzhou and kinsman Wang Dun as Inspector of Qingzhou.
 This was called the "three rabbit burrows strategy (狡兔三窟)".
 (Note: Sima Yue based himself in Xiang county near Xuchang.
 The strategy was that if the north were to fall, he can choose to flee to Jingzhou or Qingzhou where the trusted inspector can host him.
 The plan fell through due to the circumstances that befell the two men, but Wang Cheng and Wang Dun were able to amass so much power in the south because of this.
 Dun in particular grew so powerful that he became a threat to the Eastern Jin regime until his death in August 324.)
+(Note: The Zizhi Tongjian recorded that in c.312, Wang Cheng was eventually forced to relinquish his post of Inspector of Jingzhou and relocate to Jianye.
+On his way to Jianye, Wang Cheng offended Wang Dun, who then accused Cheng of consorting with Du Tao, and arranged for Cheng to be strangled.)

 In 308, the powerful bandit, Wang Mi, aligned himself with Han and began marching towards Luoyang.
 Mi threw Qingzhou, Xuzhou, Yanzhou and Yuzhou into chaos and had Xuchang's armoury emptied for his soldiers.
 The court was greatly afraid as Wang Mi defeated the Jin forces at Huanyuan Pass.
 Sima Yue sent Wang Bin (王斌) while the Inspector of Liangzhou, Zhang Gui sent his general Beigong Chun to reinforce the capital.
 As Wang Mi's army were at the gates of Luoyang, an edict was passed to make Wang Yan the commander.
 Wang Yan, Wang Bin and Zhang Gui all went out to face Wang Mi with their army.
 Mi was greatly defeated and withdrew, but Wang Yan sent Wang Bing (王秉) to pursue him, dealing him another great defeat.

 In 309, Wang Yan was made Grand Commandant to replace the retiring Liu Shi (劉寔).
 The next year in 310, Luoyang was suffering from a severe food shortage.
 Calls to reinforce the capital were met with silence.
 Many insisted that they move the capital instead to avoid both the famine and Han forces.
 However, Wang Yan did not think that was possible and sold his carriage and oxen to calm the people down.
 Later, Wang Yan became Sima Yue's Army Advisor.